mmlevinson/hyperComponents/src/content/docs/about/background.md

 hyperComponents is an experimental project to leverage the power and utility of hypermedia to create usable and stylistically attractive standard Web interface components that can be easily incorporated in any code project.

-A principle goal is to be instructive and educational with the included code examples in order to further the concepts of hypermedia in general.
+A principle goal is to provide concrete code examples that are instructive and educational in order to further the concepts of hypermedia and their implementation in real world projects.